Regulation Best Interest – Reg BI

 Reg BI builds upon and enhances the principles previously outlined in FINRA’s Suitability Rule (Rule 2111).
 This rule mandates that broker-dealers and their associated persons must have a reasonable basis to believe that a recommended transaction or investment strategy is suitable for the customer, based on diligent gathering of information about the customer’s investment profile.
 The rule specifies three main suitability obligations: reasonable-basis suitability, customer-specific suitability, and quantitative suitability.

-Under Reg BI, broker-dealers are now required to place the financial or other interests of their customers ahead of their own and adhere to four core obligations: Care, Disclosure, Conflict of Interest, and Compliance.
-These obligations compel brokers to act with due diligence, fully disclose all relevant information, manage and disclose any potential conflicts of interest, and maintain and enforce policies designed to ensure compliance with the regulation.
+Under Regulation Best Interest, broker-dealers are now required to place the financial or other interests of their customers ahead of their own and adhere to four core obligations: Care, Disclosure, Conflict of Interest, and Compliance.
+These best interest obligations compel brokers to act with due diligence, fully disclose all relevant information, manage and disclose any potential conflicts of interest, and maintain and enforce policies designed to ensure compliance with the regulation.

 For brokerage firms and their clients, navigating these changes can be complex and necessitates the involvement of a knowledgeable securities law firm.
-Such a firm can provide crucial guidance on compliance with Reg BI, ensuring that broker-dealers align their operations with the new standards.
+Such a firm can provide crucial guidance on compliance with Regulation Best Interest, ensuring that broker-dealers align their operations with the new standards.
 Securities law firms play a vital role in advising clients on how to adjust their policies and practices to meet the requirements of Reg BI, offering training for brokers, and developing comprehensive compliance programs.

 Reg BI Duty of Care